rbaumgar/camelk-kafka-postgre/Readme.md

 # Camel-K: Integrate Systems with Microservices

-*By Robert Baumgartner, Red Hat Austria, August 2023 (OpenShift 4.13)*
+*By Robert Baumgartner, Red Hat Austria, August 2023* *Tested with OpenSHift 4.13, AMQ Streams 2.4, Camel K  1.10, and OpenShift Serverless 1.29*

 Camel-K helps us integrate systems in an easy, simple, and cost-effective way.
 Do more with less.